India is one of the world’s most exotic locations.

 You can ensure you have an adequate level of private health cover prior to moving to India with Now Health International.

-Our health and medical insurance plans start from as little as USD 29 per month for our WorldCare Plan, which will cover you for any in-patient and day-patient care you require while living in Germany, and may prove especially useful if you require on-going, long-term treatment for a condition.
+Our health and medical insurance plans start from as little as USD 29 per month for our WorldCare Plan, which will cover you for any in-patient and day-patient care you require while living in India, and may prove especially useful if you require on-going, long-term treatment for a condition.
 You can also get our more affordable SimpleCare plan that gives cover for big medical events.
 Prices start at USD 28 per month.

 Our other international health insurance plans can help you to also cover your costs for dental, maternity, and out-patient treatment and care.